Grim list of deaths at police hands grows even after verdict

 "This was something unique.
 The world saw what happened," said Salt Lake County District Attorney Sim Gill, who has examined over 100 use-of-force cases there.
 To have video, witnesses, forensic evidence and multiple police officers testify against one of their own is unique and "demonstrates how high the bar has to be in order to actually have that kind of accountability," he said.

 Convictions like Chauvin's are extraordinarily rare.
-Out of the thousands of deadly police shootings in the U.S. since 2005, fewer than 140 officers have been charged and just seven convicted of murder, according to data maintained by Phil Stinson, a criminologist at Bowling Green State University.
+Out of the thousands of deadly police shootings in the U.S. since 2005, about 140 officers have been charged with murder or manslaughter and just seven were convicted of murder, according to data maintained by Phil Stinson, a criminologist at Bowling Green State University.

-"This is a success, but there are so many more unjust murders that still need reckoning, that we still need to address," said Princess Blanding, a Virginia gubernatorial candidate whose brother was killed by Richmond police.
-Marcus-David Peters, who was Black, was fatally shot by a Black police officer during a mental health crisis after he ran naked onto an interstate highway and charged at the officer.
+"This is a success, but there are so many more unjust murders that still need reckoning, that we still need to address," said Princess Blanding, a Virginia gubernatorial candidate whose brother was killed by a Richmond police officer.
+Marcus-David Peters, who was Black, was fatally shot by a Black officer during a mental health crisis after he ran naked onto an interstate highway and charged at the officer.

 Kimberly Shepherd, who lives in the neighborhood where Bryant was killed, had been celebrating the guilty verdict in Floyd's killing when she heard the news about the teenager.

-Note: This story has been corrected to reflect that the first reference to the charge against Potter should say second-degree manslaughter, not second-degree murder..